 Our overarching aim is to develop a unified, cutting edge training curriculum for postgraduate research students, that will equip our students both to undertake world-class research projects and for their future employment needs.
-Our proposed programme will cover the three main priority areas identified in the BBSRC's Strategic Plan - Food Security, Bioenergy and Industrial Biotechnology, and Basic Bioscience Underpinning Health - as well as other world-class bioscience, and will provide state-of-the-art training in the BBSRC Core Skills areas, emphasising new ways of working.
+Our proposed programme will cover the three main priority areas identified in the BBSRC's Strategic Plan - Agriculture & Food Security, Industrial Biotechnology & Bioscience, Bioscience for Health and World Class Underpinning Bioscience - and will provide state-of-the-art training in the BBSRC Core Skills areas, emphasising new ways of working.